kirillChe/zip-download/README.md

 # zip-download
-Part of code for getting several files and downloading them to one zip archive
+Part of code for getting several files and downloading them in one zip archive